 The result is that periodontal disease greatly increases the mortality rate in diabetics, up to 7.5 times(5).
 The National Institute of Diabetes and Digestive and Kidney Disease, monitored 628 type II diabetics for an average of 11 years.
 204 subjects died during the study.
-The age adjusted death rates were 3.7% for mild or no periodontal disease, 19.6% for moderate periodontal disease.
+The age adjusted death rates were 3.7% for mild or no periodontal disease, 19.6% for moderate periodontal disease and 28.4% for severe periodontal disease.
 The primary causes of death associated with periodontal disease were ischemic heart disease (heart attacks) and diabetic nephropathy (kidney disease).